 One last embrace.”

-Calm, though, is on the horizon with the lush, melodic rocker, “Same As You”.
+Calm, though, is on the horizon with “Same As You”.
 Reminiscent of the bedroom indie-rock of the ’90s (think Liz Phair), intimacy is immediately created with Shaddad’s shallow, crystalline guitar.
 The song is a rarity in Shaddad’s discography, as it is largely introspective with the artist opening herself to the world.
 She states with little emotion that “nothing you can say or do will penetrate my heart”, and later proclaims “I like pain as much as I like being happy”.
 Her statements as well as her delivery are indications of the strength she possesses.
 The strength of a woman who will not be taken down.

 The stunning, “Girls”, closes the EP.
 Methodically paced and never going overboard, the song is shrouded in memory.
 Specifically, Shaddad recalls a time of innocence, friendship, and listening to “Tracy Chapman on repeat”.
 Her friend, however, is hiding a secret, and the song slowly focuses on the pain the two are experiencing – one directly and the other for not being able to help.
 She begs her friend to “let yourself be found / Darling let your walls come down”, but her words fall on deaf ears.
 Shaddad’s music and lyrics on Sept ~ Dec, however, will resonate for a long time.
 It is a record that leaves a permanent mark on the ears and within our souls.